 Heartland Soccer Association operates the largest tournaments in the Midwest and is recognized as one of the largest and most competitive youth soccer leagues in the United States.
-The leagues accepts players of all skill levels including recreational and premier level players and teams.
+The league accepts players of all skill levels including recreational and premier level players and teams.
 Each year over 170 different soccer clubs compete at Heartland.

 Heartland Soccer Association was formed in 1977 as the Johnson County Soccer League for the purpose of promoting soccer in Johnson County, Kansas.
 There were 600 players initially split geographically according to school districts with the Shawnee Mission School District split, due to its size.